albanie/SIGBOVIK17-GUNs/README.md

 Official GUN code repository
 ---

-This repository code to reproduce the figures in the 2017 SIGBOVIK submission entitled *Generative Unadversarial Networks*.
+This repo contains code to reproduce the figures in our 2017 SIGBOVIK submission entitled *Generative Unadversarial Networks*.